LambdaIITH/web_deploy/_posts/_newsletter_1.md

 - The request for any cab goes by mail to the owner of the cab, and the owner can choose to accept or reject the request.
 - You can choose to leave or unrequest a cab at any time.
 - The owner of cab can also choose to remove any passenger from their cab at any time.
+You can access the cab sharing website [here](https://cabsharing.iith.dev/).
+Feel free to use it and give us your feedback by mailing us at lambda@iith.ac.in